 Countries with concerted support from the Global COVID-19 Vaccine Delivery Partnership continue to make modest progress with increasing vaccination coverage.
-Since our last update, Niger's daily vaccination rate has risen to 0.32% from 0.0%.
-Supply remains flagged as a concern for Côte d'Ivoire, Tanzania, Ethiopia, Gambia, and Guinea.
-Supply was newly flagged as a concern for Niger and Somalia.
+Since our last update, supply has recently been flagged as a concern for Nigeria and Sierra Leone.
+Supply remains flagged as a concern for Niger, Somalia, Côte d'Ivoire, Tanzania, Ethiopia, Gambia, and Guinea.